F.A.Q.

 Q: What is the difference between mountain goats and bighorn sheep?
 Are they both native to the Rocky Mountains?

-A: Mountain goats (Oreamnos americanus) are native to Alaska, the Canadian Rockies, Montana, Oregon, and Idaho.
-Mountain goats were introduced to the Absaroka Mountains in the 1940s and 50s.
-More closely related to antelopes than goats, mountain goats are white with short black horns.
-Unfortunately, mountain goats can carry diseases that pose a threat to bighorn sheep (Ovis canadensis).
-Bighorn sheep are the largest wild sheep in North America.
-In the Absaroka Mountains, bighorn sheep were the primary food source of the Mountain Shoshone.
-Unlike mountain goats, bighorn sheep males have large curving horns.
+A: Mountain goats (Oreamnos americanus), native to Alaska, the Canadian Rockies, Montana, Oregon, and Idaho, entered the Absaroka Mountains through introductions in the 1940s and ’50s.
+Though resembling goats, they share closer ties to antelopes and display white coats and short black horns.
+These goats often carry diseases that threaten bighorn sheep (Ovis canadensis), the largest wild sheep in North America and a vital food source for the Mountain Shoshone.
+Male bighorns stand apart with massive, curving horns that signal strength and dominance.

 Q: What do grizzly bears eat?